Jeremy Pena Player Props: Astros vs. Blue Jays

-Jeremy Pena -- hitting .268 with five doubles, two home runs, two walks and seven RBI in his past 10 games -- will be in action for the Houston Astros against the Toronto Blue Jays, with Kevin Gausman on the mound, on April 17 at 8:10 PM ET.
+Jeremy Pena -- 0-for-3 in his last game -- will be in action for the Houston Astros versus the Toronto Blue Jays, with Chris Bassitt on the mound, on April 18 at 8:10 PM ET.

 Jeremy Pena Game Info & Props vs. the Blue Jays